SophiaHess/DEEM/basic_enrichment_startups/README.md

-# Data Enrichment Startups - Basic:
+# Data Enrichment Basic Firm-level

 The script in this folder contains the following steps for basic data enrichment on the firm-level: Website Status Check, Imprint Information, Geolocations, NUTS-ID, and executes them in the given order: